 The Harry J. Kalven, Jr. Prize is awarded annually (biennially prior to 1999) for "empirical scholarship that has contributed most effectively to the advancement of research in law and society."
 It is not a book prize, but is given in recognition of a body of scholarly work.

 The James Willard Hurst Prize is awarded annually (biennially prior to 2002) for the best work in sociolegal history - broadly defined - published in the previous year.

 The Herbert Jacob Book Prize annual competition is open to books from all fields of, and approaches to, law and society scholarship-excluding only works of legal history, which are considered for the Hurst Prize-published in the previous year.

-The Stan Wheeler Mentorship is awarded each year to a member of the Law and Society community who is regarded by his or her peers and students as an outstanding mentor for graduate, professional or undergraduate students who are working on issues of law and society.
+The Stan Wheeler Mentorship is given each year to a member of the Law and Society community who is regarded by his or her peers and students as an outstanding mentor for graduate, professional or undergraduate students who are working on issues of law and society.